jordancormack/jordancormack.github.io/_posts/2020-04-13-GenerativeDrone.md

 *I am not an expert on Generative Design or Modal Analysis, these are just some initial experiments*

-The following electronic components were used for this drone:
+The following electronic components were used for the drone:

 |         Component         |                                                                        Manufacturer                                                                        |
 |:-------------------------:|:----------------------------------------------------------------------------------------------------------------------------------------------------------:|